javadoug/swizzle-params/README.md

 yarn add swizzle-params --dev
 ```

-## Write the Install / Setup Scripts - 3 Steps
+## Documenting Generated Parameter Values
+In a CI/CD pipeline there is often a need to generate system resources like databases, queues, api gateways, etc. and then capture the urls to these endpoints to configure and connect your app to them.
+You need to automate this process.

-- Step 1: declare your configuration parameters in swizzle.json.
+- declare all your configuration parameters in swizzle.json, including generated parameters values.
-- Step 2: write a script to add generated parameter values using swizzle.updateGeneratedParams(...).
+- write a script to generate resources and then add the generated parameter values using swizzle.updateGeneratedParams(...) in your script.
-- Step 3: write a script to coordinate the whole setup process.
+- write a script to coordinate the whole setup process.

 The script that generates resources can use the parameter values collected from the user and then update the generated param values in the stack.

-Create a JSON file that your code will import/require with the params in them.
-Or add the JSON blocks in your application source.
-These files need to be added to the swizzle.json files list.

 Your project might look something like this:
 ```